fusioncharts/dev_centre_docs/getting-started/vuejs/your-first-chart-using-vuejs.md

 {% embed_chart getting-started-your-first-widget.js %}

-The thresholds for his customer satisfaction score has been defined using the following range.
+The thresholds for the above sample has been defined using the following range.

 Range|Color|Hex Code|
 -|-|-